 Libraries across Nebraska will join other literary and cultural organizations in planning book discussions, activities, and events that will encourage Nebraskans to read and discuss this book.
 Support materials to assist with local reading/discussion activities will be available after January 1, 2018.

-Grassland is set on the Great Plains of the United States in 1833, in the region that is now northern Kansas and southern Nebraska.
-The narrative follows sixty-year-old Gerhardt Horst who is stricken with a stroke and thrown out on the open prairie.
-He survives due in part to the care of Pakskkiis, a transgender Wichita Shaman with an exceptional past.
+French traders in the early American West used the word ‘Berdache’ to describe Native Americans who could not be classified as male or female.
+These individuals would assume the gender identity and were granted the social status of the opposite sex within many tribes.
+The Pawnee called such persons ‘Ckusaats,' someone of ‘Two Spirits,' a transgender belonging to a third gender.
+Grassland explores the world of Pakskkiis, a Wichita Shaman with an exceptional past.
+Born a woman, Pakskkiis assumes the social status of a man to survive in the male-dominated culture of the Pawnee.
+Set on the Great Plains of the United States in 1833, in the region that is now southern Nebraska and northern Kansas, the narrative follows sixty-year-old Gerhardt Horst who is stricken with a stroke and thrown out on the open prairie.
+He survives due in part to the care of Pakskkiis.
 Together, along with a Pawnee crone, a mixed-blood boy, and a foundling infant, the two begin a passage through the uncharted possibilities of the early American West with all its savagery, solitude, and splendor.
-Coming into intimate and lethal contact with hostile tribes and renegade soldiers, Pawnee priests and Christian missionaries, tornados and wildfires, this provisional family struggles to survive and overcome the obstacles of language, sexuality, culture, and religion, in a land of unbounded violence and beauty.
+Coming into intimate and lethal contact with hostile tribes and renegade soldiers, Pawnee priests and Christian missionaries, tornados, and wildfires, this provisional family struggles to survive and overcome the obstacles of language, sexuality, culture, and religion, in a land of unbounded violence and beauty.

 a novel in progress